jorgenbuilder/tixto/README.md

+Tixto (tickets to): an generalizable nfts-as-tickets service on the Internet Computer.

 # Specification for a General Purpose Event Tickets Open Internet Service

 ## Impetus